Skip to content

 CaseProblem

-Gender bias in hiring AI (Amazon, 2018)A model trained on historical hiring data was developed that unfairly rated female applicants lower
+Gender bias in hiring AI (Amazon, 2018)A model trained on historical hiring data was reported to rate female applicants lower.[3]

 These cases demonstrate that pursuing only technical accuracy is insufficient to prevent social harm.